6 points of interest

 - Arrival : Either at the Pont du Tarn holiday village or in Bédouès

-- Towns crossed : Florac Trois Rivières, Bédouès-Cocurès, Les Bondons
+- Towns crossed : Florac Trois Rivières, Bédouès-Cocurès, and Les Bondons

 Make sure your equipment is appropriate for the day's weather conditions.
 Remember that the weather changes quickly in the mountains.
 Take enough water, wear good shoes and put on a hat.
 Please close all gates and barriers after yourself.